May 1, 2020

 Their tires following half-hidden ruts,

-Until they come to rest and windows lower,
+Until each comes to rest and windows lower,

 And now, all stare, perhaps alone together,